Public domain media policy

 Why does eBay have this policy?

-Selling copyrighted items without authorization from the owner, its agent, or the law is illegal and violates eBay's policies.
-Our goal is to help protect buyers from purchasing unauthorized, copyrighted items, as well as to help intellectual property rights owners protect their rights.
-If you're not sure about the legality of your item, you shouldn't sell it on eBay.
+Selling copyrighted items without authorization from the owner, its agent, or the law is illegal and violates our policies.
+Our goal is to help protect buyers from purchasing unauthorized, copyrighted items, as well as to protect the intellectual property of the rights holders.
+If you're not sure about the legality of your item, don't sell it on eBay.
 Be sure to follow all laws and regulations before listing your items.